DangerDrome/NodeUI/memory-bank/progress.md

    - **Conditional Animation**: Animation loops only run when needed (during interaction or timeline playback).
    - **Render Optimization**: Intelligent render state tracking prevents unnecessary renders when scene is static.
    - **GPU Acceleration**: CSS optimizations and WebGL configurations for smooth 3D rendering.
+   - **Advanced Timeline UI**: A completely new, interactive timeline UI has been implemented with a resizable multi-panel layout, interactive ruler, playhead, and range controls.
+   - **Keyframe Management**: Full keyframe interactivity including selection, multi-selection (Shift+Click, Marquee), dragging, copy/paste, insertion (`I` key), and deletion (`Delete` key).
+   - **Interactive Action Clips**: Summary action clips in the timeline can be dragged to move an entire animation or resized to adjust its duration.
+   - **Animation Playback**: The timeline now drives the animation in the 3D viewport, with keyframe values being interpolated and applied to 3D objects in real-time.
+   - **Dynamic Node Connections**: The `ThreeJSNode` now automatically detects connected nodes and displays them in the outliner and 3D scene.
+   - **3D Text Rendering**: Connected notes are now rendered as true 3D text meshes in the viewport.

 ## Current Status
 - **Project**: NodeUI
-- **Phase**: Performance Optimization & Feature Expansion
+- **Phase**: Advanced Timeline Implementation
 - **Progress**: 99% - Core systems are complete and stable.
-The `ThreeJSNode` now provides optimized, flicker-free 3D rendering.
+The `ThreeJSNode` now has a near feature-complete timeline system.
 - **SubGraph Implementation**: 95% complete
   - ✅ Core SubGraph node class
   - ✅ Robust graph context navigation